kbrgl/fu/README.md

 PRs for these would be appreciated.

 ## Contributing
-I've made an effort to keep the Fu source code simple, modular and easy to browse.
 Contributions are welcome.
 Just be sure to run `go fmt` and `go vet` on your code.